by Alina Livneva10 October '18

 - Curvilinear abstract art -

 Curvilinear abstract art has its roots in Celtic art.
 This style involves the use of interlace patterns, knots (8 basic types), and spirals (such as triskelion).
+The curvilinear style is characterized by smooth flowing curved lines which are used to form abstract patterns like swirls, circles, and spirals.
+Sometimes these curving lines are used to represent human facial features as well.
+In this form of abstract art, you will not find any right angles or straight lines.

 - Color abstract art -